wp-plugins/alo-easymail/readme.txt

 == Description ==

-ALO EasyMail newsletter lets you write and send newsletters, collect and manage subcribers.
+ALO EasyMail Newsletter is a plugin for WordPress that allows to write and send newsletters, and to gather and manage the subscribers.

 **Admin side Features**

-* The administrator users (and, if set, even the editor users) have access to a page to **send the newsletter** very quickly by choosing: recipient, subject, main text.
+* Administrator users (and, if previously set, also editor users) can use a page to **send newsletters** very quickly and choosing recipients, subject and main text.
-* The **recipients** are: the registered users, public subscribers (not registered users), other e-mail addresses entered by the administrator.
+* **Recipients** can be: registered users, public subscribers (i.e. non registered users) and any other email addresses chosen by the administrator.
-* You can select a published post and use **some tags** to enter information in the text of the newsletter: title, excerpt, content.
+* You may choose one of the latest published articles and use **some tags** to enter information about it: title, excerpt, content.
-* Tags are also available for recipients (username, firstname) and for the blog (link to homepage).
+* Tags for recipients (username, first name) and for the blog (link to the home page) are also available.
-* To send the newsletter the plugin uses the **WP cron system**: it makes partial sendings at small time intervals (10 minutes) until it sends to all recipients.
-It allows you to send a large amount of email without overloading the server or exceed the limits imposed by the provide.
+* The plugin sends the newsletter by means of the **WordPress cron system**, so as to send a number of emails every 10 minutes, until all recipients have been included.
+This system allows to send an enormous number of emails without overloading the server or going beyond the limits set by providers.
-* After the sending is available a **report** with the outcome of transmission to each recipient.
+* At the end of the sending the plugin provides a **report** of the outcome of the sending to each recipient.
-* Administrator users have access to a page for **managing subscribers** (search, enable/disable, delete) and the general options for the plugin.
+* Administrator users also have a page to **manage subscribers** (search, activate/disactivate, cancel) and another one for the plugin general options.

 **Pubblic side Features**

-* To manage the subscriptions the plugin uses **a widget plugin (ajax)** and a dedicated page for registered and unregistered users.
+* To manage subscriptions to the newsletters the plugin uses a **widget (in ajax)** and a **page** that behaves differently for registered and non-registered users.
-* Registered users can subscribe / unsubscribe through an option on the dedicated page, in the widget and in their profile page.
+* **Registered users** can subscribe/unsubscribe through an option that can be found in the page, in the widget and in their user profile.
-* Instead, public visitors (not registered users) use a simple form (name, email) to register in the widget and the dedicated page.
-After sending their data the new subscribers will receive an activation email with a link to click to confirm the subscription.
-To unsubscribe the subscribers can click on the link attached at the bottom of every newsletter.
+* **Public (non-registered) users** can use a simple form (name and email) in order to subscribe; the form is in the widget and in the page.
+Safter sending their data, they will receive an email with an activation link.
+To confirm their subscription they just have to click the link.
+* In order to unsubscribe, the users can simply click the link they find at the bottom of every newsletter.

-**IMPORTANT NOTE:** there is a BUG in the cron of some WP last versions and the plugin could not work on them.
-See See `Faq` for details.
+**IMPORTANT NOTE:** there is a BUG in the cron of some of the latest versions of WP (it is a WP bug, not an easymail bug).
+See `Faq` for details.

 == Installation ==